Quadratic differentials, measured foliations and metric graphs on punctured surfaces: The work of Au-Wan

 As a consequence, we have:

-\begin{prop} The space of foliations $\mathcal{F}(n)$ is homeomorphic to $\mathbb{R}^{n-1}$. \end{prop} \begin{proof} We have seen before that we have a map $\Psi: \mathcal{F}(n) \to \mathcal{T}(n+2)$ that assigns to a foliation its leaf-space.
-It is not difficult to construct an inverse map: given a planar metric tree in $\mathcal{T}(n+2)$, we arrange half-planes and strips in the pattern prescribed by the tree, and identify by isometries of the boundaries (which are bi-infinite lines).
+\begin{prop} For $n> 4$ the space of foliations $\mathcal{MF}_0(n)$ on $\cp$ with exactly one pole-singularity of order $n$, is homeomorphic to $\mathbb{R}^{n-5}$. \end{prop} \begin{proof} Let $\Psi_0: \mathcal{MF}_0(n) \to \mathsf{T}(n-2)$ be the map that assigns to a foliation its leaf-space.
+It is not difficult to construct an inverse map: given a planar metric tree in $\mathsf{T}(n-2)$, we arrange foliated half-planes and foliated infinite strips in the pattern prescribed by the tree, and identify their boundaries.
 Note that the strip widths are prescribed by the edge-lengths of the tree.
-Then proposition then follows from Theorem \ref{mex}. \end{proof}
+The proposition then follows from Theorem \ref{mex}. \end{proof}